-Nestled at the top of the Great Dividing Range mid-way between Woodend and Daylesford, and approximately one hour from Melbourne is the village of Trentham.
+Trentham nestles at the top of the Great Dividing Range, mid-way between Woodend and Daylesford and approximately one hour from Melbourne.

 In Trentham enjoy dining out on fresh, seasonal offerings.
 RedBeard Bakery turns out sourdough breads and pizzas in its 120-year-old Scotch oven, the Cosmopolitan Hotel is great for local, seasonal pub fare, and Annie Smither’s Du Fermier is a great place for a leisurely lunch.
 When in season, load up on chestnuts, cherries and heirloom fruit varieties at the Nutty Orchard, and stop in at Wallaby Creek Olive Grove for on-site tastings of olive products.

 Trentham is a special little township and the perfect base to explore the many attractions of the area.